Speakers

 Biological, chemical and physical experiments for preschool children

-Didactic and methodical integration of the presentation of large-scale chemical processes in the classroom
+Didactic and methodical integration of the presentation of large-scale chemical processes into teaching

-Target group: chemistry teachers at general and vocational schools
+Target group: Chemistry teachers in general and vocational schools

 Petra Schultheiss-Reimann